Predictia/AQUA/docs/sphinx/source/fixer.rst

 We put together many different fixes, but let's take a look at the different sections of the fixer file.

 - **documentation-fix**: This is the name of the fixer.
+We refer to it as ``fixer_name``.
   It is used to identify the fixer and will be used in the entry metadata to specify which fixer to use.
 (See :ref:`add-data` for more details)
 - **parent**: a source ``fixer_name`` with which the current fixes have to be merged.
   In the above example, the ``documentation-fix`` will extend the ``documentation-mother`` fix integrating it.
+  Notice that this is another ``fixer_name``, so that if the convention is specified in one of the two, it will be used as well.
 - **convention**: the name of the convention to be used.
 This is used to merge the convention file with the fixer file.
-    If this key is not present, the fixer will be used alone.
+  If this key is not present, the fixer will not be merged with the convention file.
 - **data_model**: the name of the data model for coordinates.
 (See :ref:`coord-fix`).
 - **coords**: extra coordinates handling if data model is not flexible enough.
 (See :ref:`coord-fix`).
 - **dims**: extra dimensions handling if data model is not flexible enough.
 (See :ref:`coord-fix`).
 - **decumulation**:
     - If only ``deltat`` is specified, all the variables that are considered as cumulated flux variables (i.e. that present a time unit mismatch from the source to target units) will be divided by ``deltat``.
 This is done automatically based on the values of target and source units.
-      ``deltat`` can be an integer in seconds, or alternatively a string with `monthly`: in this case each flux variable will be divided by the number of seconds of each month.
+      ``deltat`` can be an integer in seconds, or alternatively a string with ``monthly``: in this case each flux variable will be divided by the number of seconds of each month.
     - If additionally ``decumulate: true`` is specified for a specific variable, a time derivative of the variable will be computed.